-We’ll begin our tour of the Pittsburgh’s best craft beer bars on the South Side, where I have stayed when I have frequently travelled to the city for work.
+We’ll begin our tour of Pittsburgh’s best craft beer bars on the South Side, where I have stayed when I have frequently traveled to the city for work.
 The bars on the South Side can range in quality and atmosphere, but there are a few places in particular where you can find a nice beer selection.

 Carson Street Deli has 20 taps of beer, plus a couple of casks.
 There’s also a fantastic bottle selection both for drinking there & taking away.
 I found this particularly appealing when visiting on my first evening in Pittsburgh so I could then stock my fridge for the rest of the week.